-Muhammad Ghazali a prominent figure in the later part of Pakistan cricket history.
-He was off spinning all-rounder who can bat right-handed.
+Muhammad Ghazali a prominent figure in the later part of Pakistan’s cricket history.
+He was an off-spinning all-rounder who can bat right-handed.
 For several years, in cricketing publications around the world.
 He continued being referred to as a left-handed batsman and having been born in the Indian State of Gujarat.
 He was actually born in Bombay.

-Overall, in 47 first class matches, Muhammad Ebrahim Ghazali scored 1,701 runs at an average of 27.43 that included three hundreds and seven half centuries.
+Overall, he featured in 47 first-class matches, Muhammad Ebrahim Ghazali scored 1,701 runs at an average of 27.43 that included three hundred and seven half-centuries.
 He also held 17 catches and captured 61 wickets at 34.27 runs apiece.

 Twice he took five wickets in an innings.
 Muhammad Ghazali will remember due to the fastest pair in Test Match history.
 He was died in Karachi on April 26, 2003, just before two months his 79th birthday after a protracted illness.